aymen-r/xgol/README.md

 ## Installation and Running the Application Locally
 1. Clone this repository: `git clone https://github.com/aymen-r/xgol.git`
-2. Change to the project directory: `cd xgol-gettingstarted`
+2. Change to the project directory: `cd xgol`
  ### `npm install`  (only required if you are running the app locally)
 3. install all dependencies listed in the package.json file using npm.
 If you don't have npm installed, download and install it from [here](https://nodejs.org).